czue/pegasus-docs/configuration.md

 ACCOUNT_EMAIL_VERIFICATION = 'optional'  # change to "mandatory" to require users to confirm email before signing in.
 ```

+### Social login

+It's easy to add social login (e.g. login with Google, Facebook, Twitter) to your site using allauth.

+For details on how to set this up for a particular provider [see this page](https://django-allauth.readthedocs.io/en/latest/providers.html).

+If you need help setting this up feel free to get in touch!

+### Further configuration

+Allauth is highly configurable.
+It's recommended that you look into the various [configuration settings availabile within allauth](https://django-allauth.readthedocs.io/en/latest/configuration.html)
+for any advanced customization.

 ## Google Analytics

 To enable Google Analytics, just add your analytics tracking ID to `settings.py`: